 Have you ever wished you could create delicious dishes restaurant-style dishes in your own home?
 With the holiday season in full swing, it means sitting down to dinner with your family and friends and my restaurant-style dishes are a delicious way to show them you care.

 The truth is, that most restaurant-style dishes are not difficult to make.
 It’s just a matter of having the right ingredients and knowing how to put them together.
 It’s also important to remember that recipes are simply guidelines.
-It’s okay to think outside the box and craft recipes that are more aligned to your taste preferences.
-In other words, don’t be afraid to make changes with the ingredients.
+It’s okay to think outside the box and craft recipes that are more aligned with your taste preferences.
+In other words, don’t be afraid to make changes to the ingredients.

 Let’s start by gathering our ingredients for my Stuffed Pork Chop.
 In Chef Speak we call that the Mise en Place or everything in its place.
 Starting your cooking adventures this way helps speed up the cooking process as well as ensures you have everything on hand to make the dish.

 - You can make stuffing pretty much any way you like.
 Use gluten-free bread, cornbread or no bread.